Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state

-There are four available models for the $\Xi_b$ baryon LCDAs, with their explicit expressions collected in~\cite{Rui:2025iwa}.
-We first examine the impact of these different models on the form factors.
-The fitted central values of $a_0$ and $a_1$ together with their standard errors for the Weinberg form factors~\footnote{Here, we choose to fit the Weinberg form factors, from which the helicity form factors can be obtained via Eq.~(\ref{eq:HW}).
-This scheme avoids introducing kinematic singularities in the axial-vector and pseudotensor form factors at zero recoil.} of $\Xi_b\to \Xi,\Sigma,\Lambda$ transitions with the four different LCDA models are compared in Table~\ref{tab:para}.
-It is evident that these parameters are less sensitive to the choice of $\Xi_b$ baryon LCDA model.
 As noted in~\cite{Ali:2012pn}, the SU(3)-breaking effects due to the strange-quark mass are incorporated in the $\Xi_b$ baryonic LCDAs within the Gegenbauer model, providing detailed information on the quark distributions inside the baryon.
 Moreover, the Gegenbauer model demonstrates good stability with respect to its parameters~\cite{Ali:2012pn}, and the resulting uncertainties are minimal~\cite{Rui:2023fiz,Rui:2025iwa}.
 For these reasons, we adopt the Gegenbauer model in the subsequent calculations.
 Using the fitted results in Table~\ref{tab:para}, we obtain the $q^2$-dependence of the form factors for the $\Xi_b\to \Xi,\Sigma,\Lambda$ transitions, as illustrated in Fig.~\ref{fig:FFs}.
 For clarity, uncertainties are not displayed in these curves but will be discussed later.
 The left and right panels correspond to the Weinberg and helicity form factors, respectively.
 For the Weinberg form factors, $f_{1,2},g_{1,2}$ are positive, while $f_3, g_3,f_{1,2}^T,g_{1,2}^T$ are negative.
 All helicity form factors remain positive throughout the allowed $q^2$ region.
 Curves such as $f_1$ and $g_1$ exhibit nearly identical shapes at low $q^2$, splitting only at higher $q^2$.
 Overall, Fig.~\ref{fig:FFs} shows that the magnitudes of all form factors steadily increase with $q^2$, consistent with expectations from weak decays.